Dolkar/Tephra/README.md

 - Sparse buffers and images
 - Linear images
 - Rendering algorithms - this is not a renderer or a game engine

+See the [user guide](https://dolkar.github.io/Tephra/user-guide.html) for more detailed explanations and inline code examples of Tephra's features, or the [examples](https://github.com/Dolkar/Tephra/tree/main/examples) folder for a runnable showcase.

 ## Prerequisities